 - 1. Completion of the required curriculum with a minimum cumulative GPA of 3.00; a grade of D+ or lower will not count toward meeting graduation requirements - 2.
-Satisfactory completion of the Capstone Business Course (BUSI 6503 Strategic Management) with a grade of C- or better - 3.
-A minimum residency of one year and at least 24 credit hours completed at OKWU - 4.
+Satisfactory completion of the Capstone Business Course (BUSI6503 Strategic Management) with a grade of C- or better - 3.
+A minimum residency (i.e. taken from OKWU) of one year and at least 24 credit hours completed at OKWU - 4.
 All graduation requirements completed in no more than five years after the date of the first MBA course taken at OKWU - 5.
 Approval of the OKWU Faculty - 6.
 Payment of all tuition and fees